Kilkenny, Minnesota

 Kilkenny is a city in Le Sueur County, Minnesota, United States.
 As of the 2020 census, the population was 148, up from 134 as of the 2010 census.

 It was twinned with the city and county of Kilkenny in Ireland in 2013.

 Geography

 Kilkenny city, which borders Kilkenny Township, is located in Le Sueur County.
 According to the United States Census Bureau, the city has a total area of 0.14 sqmi, all land.

 History

 A number of Irish people moved to the area in the 1850s.
 Kilkenny Township and Kilkenny city were named, by these settlers, after County Kilkenny and Kilkenny in Ireland.
 The city of Kilkenny was incorporated, independent of the township, in June 1883.
 The area was previously served by the Minneapolis and St. Louis Railway.

 Amenities

-As of 2024, Kilkenny had a bank and post office.
-There are both Lutheran and Catholic churches.
-The latter, named for Saint Canice, is in the Roman Catholic Archdiocese of Saint Paul and Minneapolis.
+As of 2026, Kilkenny had a bank and post office.
+The local Catholic church, named for Saint Canice, is in the Archdiocese of Saint Paul and Minneapolis.
 Little Irishman's Park, which has a playground and baseball diamond, is located next to Saint Canice's church.